Dynamics of singular complex analytic vector fields with essential singularities II: Proof of Main Theorem: description of the family via combinatorial scheme

-Construct a \emph{vertical tower associated to $\circled{\sigma}$}; that is an oriented linear graph consisting of exactly $(K_{\max} - K_{\min} +1)$ copies of the vertex $\circled{\sigma}$ joined by $(K_{\max} - K_{\min})$ \emph{vertical edges} (without weights).
-We shall assign, consecutively, to each vertex of the vertical tower a \emph{level}: an integer starting at $-K_{\min}$ and ending at $K_{\max}$.
-Call the increasing direction \emph{up} and the decreasing direction \emph{down}. \\ The vertical tower will have vertices of valence 1 at the extreme levels $-K_{\min}$ and $K_{\max}$, otherwise of valence 2.
-[See vertex $\circled{2}$ in Figure \ref{proyeccionArbol}.]
+is a linear graph consisting of exactly $K(\sigma) +1\geq1$ copies of the vertex $\circled{\scalebox{0.75}{$n \text{$+$} \sigma$}} $ joined by $K(\sigma)$ \emph{vertical edges} (without weights).
+Each of the vertices of the vertical tower will have a \emph{local level} assigned to it: the local level assigned to the first vertex of the vertical tower will be $K_{\min}(\sigma)$, the local level assigned to the second vertex of the vertical tower will be $K_{\min}(\sigma)+1$, continuing in this way the local level assigned to the last vertex of the vertical tower will be $K_{\max}(\sigma)$.
+We shall call the increasing direction, using $\beta(\theta)=\pi_{X,2}^{-1}\big( t_{\msigma}+\rho\,\e^{i2\pi\theta})$, of the local level \emph{up} and the decreasing direction \emph{down}. \\ The vertical tower will have vertices of valence 1 at the extreme local levels $K_{\min}(\sigma)$ and $K_{\max}(\sigma)$, otherwise of valence 2. \end{remark}